Jens Berthel Askou: Vejle-Kolding

-Coaching and later career
+Coaching career

 In 2015, Askou became playing assistant manager at Skive.
 A year later, he took up the same position at Thisted.

 In June 2017, Askou became Erik Rasmussen's assistant manager at Vendsyssel.
 On 8 May 2018, Rasmussen resigned as manager and was replaced by Askou.
 After an overall defeat against Horsens in the Danish Superliga relegation play off games, Askou and his staff was fired on 20 May 2019.

 In October 2019, Askou signed with Denmark Series 4 amateur club TIF All Stars.
 In the beginning of November 2019, it was confirmed that Askou would become the manager of HB Tórshavn in the Faroe Islands starting from 1 December 2019.
 One year later, on 5 December 2020, he had won the double with HB Tórshavn by first winning the Faroe Islands Premier League and then the Faroe Islands Cup.
 He also won the honour as the best football manager 2020 in the Faroe Islands, chosen by the Venjarafelag Føroya (Faroese Association of Football Managers).

 In January 2021, he left Tórshavn to become new manager of struggling Danish Superliga club Horsens.
 In June 2023, he left AC Horsens to become the new head coach of Swedish Allsvenskan club IFK Göteborg.
 In June 2024, Askou left IFK Göteborg to become an assistant coach of Czech First League club Sparta Prague.
-As a consequence of a disappointing fall for the club, Askou was fired on 3 January 2025 at the Czech club.

-On 12 January 2025, it was confirmed that Askou had been hired as an assistant coach at Danish Superliga club Copenhagen under manager Jacob Neestrup, on a deal until the end of the season.
+As a consequence of a disappointing fall for the club, Askou was fired on 3 January 2025 by the Czech club.
+In January 2025, Askou was hired as an assistant coach at Danish Superliga club Copenhagen under manager Jacob Neestrup, on a deal until the end of the season.

+Motherwell

 On 12 June 2025, Scottish Premiership club Motherwell announced the appointment of Askou, subject to a work permit, as their new manager.

-Askou believes smaller football clubs, including ones in Scotland can draw reference to Scandinavian examples of growth and success in recent years.
+In his only season in charge, he led Motherwell to a fourth-place finish in the Scottish Premiership and qualification for European competition, while receiving praise for his attacking style of football.

+Toulouse

+On 21 May 2026, Askou was appointed head coach of Ligue 1 club Toulouse ahead of the 2026–27 season, signing a three-year contract.

 Personal life

 Askou is married to Rikke.
-The couple have three children – Julius, Cornelius and Augusta.
-Julius and Cornelius attend the International School Ikast-Brande in Ikast, Denmark.
+The couple have three children, including current OB defender Julius.